axonivy-market/axonivy-pdf/axonivy-pdf-product/README.md

 - **Split PDFs**: Divide PDF files into separate documents by page ranges
 - **Extract Content**: Extract text and images from PDF documents
 - **Page Operations**: Add watermarks, rotate pages, and manipulate PDF structure

+## Important: Use CellFactory for All Operations
+**All PDF operations must use the `PdfFactory` class** to ensure proper Aspose license handling.
+Direct use of Aspose.PDF APIs without going through `PdfFactory` may result in unlicensed operation (evaluation mode) with functional limitations.

+### License Management
+The `PdfFactory` automatically handles Aspose.PDF licensing through Axon Ivy's third-party license service.
+No manual license configuration is required when using the factory methods.

+For specific usage examples, refer to the demo processes included in the `axonivy-pdf-demo` module.

 ## Demo